postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 <img alt="Domain capture join team notification" src="https://assets.postman.com/postman-docs/domain-capture-join-team-9.4.jpg" width="350px"/>

-Existing users who were on other Postman teams will have their personal workspace data, collections, and environments automatically transferred over.
+Existing users who were on other Postman teams will lose access to all data from their previous teams, including personal workspaces.
+No data will be transferred from their previous teams to their new team.
 Users won't be able to remain on or join extra Postman teams with their captured accounts.

 > If users experience any issues when moving to your Postman team, reach out to [Postman support](https://www.postman.com/support/).